helioshosting/helioshosting.github.io/about.md

 ---
 Helios Hosting is not affilated with any of the aformentioned entites.
 If you have questions feel free to submit an issue on GitHub.
 Thanks to [AMC](https://amc.ovh/ "Automated Media Center") for intorducing to me the idea of an encrypted cloud based media server and also for introducing me to the Jekyll Type theme.

+This site uses cookies and google analytics to better understand it's audience.
 Type Theme is a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.

 Head over to the [theme's documentation](https://rohanchandra.github.io/project/type/) for much more information about Type Theme or to install this theme on your own Jekyll site.